-Cost: Half-day courses are from R875 per person and come with lunch or dinner.
-For full-day courses, the cost is R1525, including lunch and dinner
+Price: Half-day courses are from R875 per person and come with lunch or dinner.
+For full-day courses the cost is from R1525, including lunch and dinner.

 Did you miss out on Leopards Leap’s popular series of cooking demonstrations?
 Not to worry.
 You can still make the leap from food lover to the connoisseur, by booking a customized cooking demonstration for your colleagues or friends and even choose the cooking style that would best suit your party’s particular palate.
 Cooking demonstrations are all presented in the Leopard’s Leap kitchen and can accommodate up to 20 people per demonstration.
 Large-screen television sets give a clear picture of the chef’s instructions and techniques, while each person receives printed recipes to apply their newly acquired cooking skills at home.
 The class will last approximately two and a half hours, which includes the celebration dinner.
 The dinner meal is also complemented by Leopard’s Leap wines, each selected by Leopard’s Leap Cellarmaster to complement the foods prepared by you.
 A minimum of ten guests is required.Book in advance at: email@example.com or +27 (0)21 876 8002